anee127/Milestone-Project-3/testing.md

     - Click Add recipes link and confirm it takes the user to add recipe page.
     - Click Profile link and confirm it takes the user to profile page and display user specific info.
     - Click Log Out link and confirm it logs the user out and takes user to login page.
-- New visitor or when a user logs out:
-    - Click Home link and confirm it takes the user to homepage.
-    - Click Recipe link and confirm it takes the user to recipe page.
-    - Click Blog link and confirm it takes the user to blog page.
-    - Click Log in link and confirm it takes the user to login page.
-    - Click Register link and confirm it takes the user to register page.

 #### Side navigation bar (Tablet and Mobile devices)
 - Links when user is logged in: